-Recreational use in dense milfoil beds, winds, and waves can create large amounts of "floaters" that can increase the spread of milfoil.
+Recreational use in dense Eurasian watermilfoil or starry stonewort beds, winds, and waves can create large amounts of fragments that can increase the spread of the species.
 Collection of the floaters as part of a harvesting program can help minimize the spread of the nuisance.
 Plant fragments that are not removed from a lake can settle into new areas, regrow, and spread the problem.
 This creates a greater problem on lakes which do not conduct chemical shoreline treatments for Eurasian watermilfoil.